-Russia says at least 25 killed in blast at Donetsk market
+Russia says at least 27 killed in blast at Donetsk market

 There was no immediate comment from Ukraine.

+Ukraine’s forces in the Tavria, or southern zone, said in a Facebook post that soldiers under its command were not responsible for the market shelling.

+“Donetsk is Ukraine!” it said.
+“Russia will have to answer for taking lives of Ukrainians.”

-Moscow-backed separatists have controlled the southeastern Ukrainian regions of Donetsk and Luhansk, known collectively as the Donbas, for almost 10 years.
+Moscow-backed separatists have controlled the southeastern Ukrainian regions of Donetsk and Luhansk, known collectively as the Donbas, since 2014.

-But Russian President Vladimir Putin recognised them in 2022 and the annexation was condemned as illegal by most countries at the UN General Assembly.
+Russian President Vladimir Putin “recognised” them as separate republics shortly before launching his full-scale invasion of Ukraine in February 2022 and they were among four Ukrainian regions Russia annexed in September 2022, in a move condemned as illegal at the United Nations General Assembly.

 Separately on Sunday, Russia’s Ministry of Defence said the country’s forces had taken control of the village of Krokhmalne in Ukraine’s northeastern Kharkiv region.

-Volodymyr Fityo, spokesperson for Ukrainian Ground Forces Command, told reporters that Kyiv’s forces had withdrawn from the area.
+Volodymyr Fityo, the spokesperson for the Ukrainian Ground Forces Command, told reporters that Kyiv’s forces had withdrawn from the area.

 Fityo said that Krokhmalne had a population of roughly 45 people before the start of Russia’s full-scale invasion in February 2022.